Saquial-g/LibraryDB_REST_API/README.md

 #### API

-To start the REST API itself, run the following command:
+To start the REST API for development, run the following command:

 php artisan serve

-The server will start running at http://localhost:8000/.
+It's important to consider that this is for development only, and shouldn't be deployed as a public server.

-#### Webpage
+#### Test webpage

-To deploy the webpage instead
+Inside of test_htdocs there's a simple webpage which tests all the REST API functions.
+The website should be deployed in a simple web server for testing.
+The website has a variable $address which defines the address of the REST API, it should be changed if the address in which the API is deployed varies from the default 127.0.0.1:8000 address.

 ### API Endpoints